scottdware/panco/docs/docs.md

 Available Commands:
-  help        Help about any command objects     Commands to work with address, service, and tag objects policy      Commands to work with security, NAT and Policy-Based Forwarding policies userid      Commands to interact with User-ID functions version     Version information for panco
+  help        Help about any command objects     Commands to work with address, service, custom URL and tag objects policy      Commands to work with security, NAT and Policy-Based Forwarding policies userid      Commands to interact with User-ID functions version     Version information for panco